Ca Phe Roasters

 Ca Phe had a very interesting start in the coffee roasting business.
 In October 2017, Thu partnered with Raymond John, founder of 12+.
 They chose to participate in the “Kensington Avenue Storefront Challenge.”
 This challenge was started by Shift Capital, a Philadelphia-based real estate firm.
 This challenge intended to revitalize the Kensington neighborhood by bringing in new small businesses into the area.
 The pitches were done “Shark Tank” style and the winners were announced in December of 2017.
 The winners of this challenge received 1 year of free rent at a storefront in Kensington plus whatever other assistance they needed to get the business up and running.

 Now, Thu is Head Roaster at Ca Phe Roasters.
-Vietnamese Coffee is truly a different coffee experience – there is a specific method and tradition that goes along with Vietnamese coffee roasting.
+Vietnamese Coffee is truly a different coffee experience – there are a specific method and tradition that goes along with Vietnamese coffee roasting.
 Vietnamese Coffee is brewed slowly – around 4 or 5 minutes – and then poured over sweet, condensed milk.
 Ca Phe Roasters imports all of the beans roasted at the cafe specifically from Vietnam and other Southeast and East Asian regions.
 Ca Phe Roasters uses Robusta beans for all of their roasts.

-Not only is Ca Phe Roasters producing an extremely unique product, they also have an important social mission tied to their business.
+Not only is Ca Phe Roasters producing an extremely unique product, but they also have an important social mission tied to their business.

 Ca Phe Roasters aims to give back to the community through non-profit initiatives.
 Ca Phe is not only donating a portion of their profits back to the 12+ program, but they are creating a student program at the Roastery.
 This student program will make jobs for students in the 12+ programs within the coffee roasting business ranging from roasting coffee, learning how to properly taste coffee, and handling the business’ social media accounts.